-Northisle Copper and Gold Inc. ("Northisle" or the "Company") is a mineral exploration company that was incorporated on August 3, 2011 in the Province of British Columbia, Canada as a wholly-owned subsidiary of Western Copper Corporation ("Western Copper").
+Northisle Copper and Gold Inc. ("Northisle" or the "Company") is a mineral exploration company that was incorporated on August 3, 2011 in the Province of British Columbia, Canada.
 The Company's principal business activity is the exploration and development of its North Island Project on Vancouver Island.
 Its head office is located at 15th floor - 1040 West Georgia Street, Vancouver, B.C.